Expect Jeera futures to trade lower today: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera Jun futures close lower on Tuesday and continue its sideways movement.
+Jeera Jun futures close lower on Wednesday on technical selling by the market participants.
 The arrivals have now slowed down in the physical market but the trade has been slow down.
 As per Agmarknet data, about 6,725 tonnes of jeera arrived in May (1- 20) compared to 26,151 in April (1-20).

 Outlook